 When I started scrapbooking in 1999, I had to use whatever products I could find at the craft store.
 (There wasn’t much of a selection.)
 My photos were hit or miss because I was still using a film camera.
 Sometimes I had great photos to work with, sometimes the photos were awful.
 Regardless, I never the lack of product or bad photos stop me from making my pages.
 And yes, many of those early pages make me cringe today.
 For example:

 This page is full of sticker sneeze, bad photos, a silhouette shape, several decorative edges and creative lettering.
 None of these things on their own is necessarily any crime, but all together on one page?
 Yikes!

-I didn’t have any problems putting this together.
+But I didn’t have any problems putting this together.
 Why?
-Aside from the lack of imagination, I had limited supplies and just three photos.
+Aside from the lack of imagination, I had very few supplies and just three photos.
 Less opportunity to get bogged down in the details.

 As much as I dislike the products and the overall page design (I had so much to learn!) this layout preserves an important memory in the life of my teenage self.
 At the end of the day, that is all that really matters.

 If you are willing to pare down your photos and challenge yourself to scrapbook with limited supplies, that would certainly make the scrapbooking process a lot easier.
 But how realistic is that?
 I happen to like things better today – an explosion of really cool products and embellishments and higher quality photos mean more control over my layouts and projects.

 No matter how far products and digital imaging have come, the basics haven’t changed.
 Scrapbooking is still about stories, photos and products and design.
 But there is a trade off – the more stuff you have, the harder it is to manage.
 A clearly defined process can mean the difference between being productive and being paralyzed by choices.

 Has scrapbooking become complicated for you?
 Tell me why or why not below.
 Your comments may be featured in an upcoming article.